VasekStolba/Erebus-Archive-System/Legislation/"Criminal Procedure" (L-003).md

 4. Crime is defined in chapter 1 of title 2 of the Criminal Code (L-003).
 5. (Legal) case means the proceeding of the Office of Ethical Behaviors in response to a complaint.
 6. Complaint means the act to inform the Office of Ethical Behaviors of a crime.
-7. Claimant means an individual or group of individuals issuing the complaint.
-8. Prosecution means the side of a legal case which argues that an individual or group of individuals accused of a crime is guilty.
+7. Claimant means an individual or group of individuals which argues that an individual or group of individuals accused of a crime is guilty.
-9. Defendant means an individual or group of individuals accused of a crime.
-A defendant is to be considered apart of the defenses party.
+8. Claimant's Representative means any individual representing the claimaint in his favor during a legal case.
+9. Prosecution means the claimant and all of their representatives.
+10. Defendant means the accused individual, group of individuals, or organization.
-10. Defendant Representative means any individual representing the defendant in his favor during a legal case.
+11. Defendant's Representative means any individual representing the defendant in his favor during a legal case.
+12. Defense means the defendant and all of their representatives.
-11. Victim means an individual or group of individuals affected by the alleged crime.
+13. Victim means an individual or group of individuals affected by the alleged crime.
-12. Presiding Justice means a magistrate or judge in charge of the legal case.
+14. Presiding Justice means a magistrate or judge in charge of the legal case.
-13. Order means an authoritative command or instruction to an individual, groups of individuals, or an organization.
+15. Order means an authoritative command or instruction to an individual, groups of individuals, or an organization.

 ## Title 2 - Criminal Procedure
 ### Chapter 1 - Organization of a Legal Case